GoLearnToCode/kiei925-spring17/weeks/3/homework.md

 **Create A Database-Backed Model**

 1. Find the `db/models.yml` file and add two models: `Listing` and `Shop`.
-Determine the attributes you will need to store in each model by reading the business rules section below.
+Determine the attributes you will need for each model by reading the Business Rules section below.
 2. Use the `rails console` in a Terminal window to add at least two shops and four products.
 Use the `etsy-data.json` file as a guide, or make up your own products!
-Each shop should contain at least two products.
+Each shop must have at least two listings for sale.
 2. Modify the `index` view to be database-backed, by using the `Listing` model to help generate the HTML.
 2. Modify the `show` view to be database-backed, by using the `Listing` and `Shop` models to help generate the HTML.
   - Display the name of the associated Shop in or near the title in the `h1` element.